Steven P Verney

 Profile:

 Steven P. Verney, Ph.D., is an Alaska Native (Tsimshian) Associate Professor in the department of Psychology at the University of New Mexico (UNM).
-He is currently a co-Investigator on the newly NIMHD-funded Health Disparities Center of Excellence to UNM, the Transdisciplinary Research, Equity and Engagement (TREE) Center for Advancing Behavioral Health, a Senior Fellow with the Robert Wood Johnson Foundation Center for Health Policy at UNM and a past fellow in the American Indian Alaska Native Program at the University of Colorado.
+He is currently a Multiple Principal Investigator on the NIMHD-funded Health Disparities Center of Excellence to UNM, the Transdisciplinary Research, Equity and Engagement (TREE) Center and a past fellow in the American Indian Alaska Native Program at the University of Colorado.
 He strives to increase diversity awareness and training and has developed the department’s Diversity Organization (DO!), a student organization to increase diversity awareness and training within the department, and the Cultural Counseling Center, which provides clinical supervision and consulting services to students working with diverse populations.
-Dr. Verney’s overarching philosophy is that culture counts.
-Culture is infused in all of our beings
+He is also the Area Head for the Mullticultura/Diversity Psychology Emphasis, and the Chair of the department’s Diversity Committee.
+He has been involved in several studies investigating cognitive aging and decline in older American Indians, and am the Principal Investigator on a Native health disparities projects investigating a cognitive and motor coordination intervention, rhythm and timing exercises, for cerebrovascular disease in older American Indians, and a community-based research project investigating early education experiences and health literacy in older American Indians.
+Further, I have been a Multiple Principal Investigator on other grants investigating health disparities in general and in American Indians specifically.
+I have a broad background in psychology, with specific training and expertise in neuropsychological assessment, including cultural psychology and mental health.
+I have a demonstrated record of successful and productive research projects, including serving in a leadership role as PI, Co-PI, and Co-I on several NIH-funded projects, and have mentored a variety of underrepresented minority students including undergraduate, graduate, and post-doctoral students.

 Selected Publications